Making a Personal Injury Claim for a Protected Party

 Who Is Considered a Protected Party?

-A protected party is someone who lacks the capacity to make decisions or handle legal proceedings independently.
-According to the Mental Capacity Act 2005, a person is unable to make a decision if they cannot:
+A protected party is one lacking the ability to decide or manage legal matters alone.
+The Mental Capacity Act 2005 defines a person as unable to decide if they cannot:

-• Use or weigh the information as part of the decision-making process.
+- Use or weigh the information as part of their decision-making process.

 How to Bring a Claim for a Protected Party